 The SUNY Impact Foundation awards grants for projects that will impact the lives of SUNY students across the system.
-Our targeted funding allows us to scale proven programs and pilot innovation among 64 campuses, 1.3 million students, and 19,000 faculty.
-By engaging with the system, we can help clear common obstacles that stand in the way of student success to ensure student retention and persistence.
+Our targeted funding allows us to scale proven programs and pilot innovation among 64 campuses, 1.4 million students, and 19,000 faculty.
+By engaging with the system, we clear common obstacles that stand in the way of student success to ensure student retention and persistence.

 Established in 1967, SUNY’s Educational Opportunity Program (EOP) is renowned for its effectiveness in providing college access and promoting student success for disadvantaged NYS residents who have academic promise but whose life circumstances have not permitted them to reach their potential.
 On the eve of the program’s 50th anniversary, we are seeking partnerships with external funders to expand and enhance this proven, evidence based strategy.
 We have $8M worth of Impact Opportunities to increase program enrollment, expand the number of campuses that offer Summer Bridge programs, support degree completion, and offer more Graduate School Opportunity programs.